SweetVader1/OMG/README.md

 Controls (mouse, keyboard, gamepad and so on)

 The random module controls the generation of random numbers.
-Its main functions are